floooh/gliml/README.md

     file.read(buffer.data(), size);
     file.close();

-    // now extract the data into GL data using gliml, gliml tries
+    // now extract the file data into GL data using gliml, gliml tries
     // to determine the file format from the image data gliml::context ctx;
     if (gliml::load(ctx, &(buffer.front()), size)) {